 Meshon Payton, a fast food eatery employee, traveled from Durham to Winston-Salem Tuesday to march with a small group of others down Patterson Avenue for what he believes is “only

 (pictured above: Council members Derwin Montgmery and Molly Leight address residents’ concerns last week.)
-The New South Community Coalition is calling on the city to scale back its proposed bond referendum.
+The New South Community Coalition is calling

 The Effort Club of New Bethel Baptist Church, 1016 N. Trade St., will hold its 17th Annual Race Progress Promoters